BiznetGIO/biznetgio.github.io/docs/guide/reporting-workflow.md

 Finnaly, just focus your task.
 Make your days nice and fun with coding.
-Let us do automate your sprint activity :smile:!
+Let us do automate your progress activity :smile:!